If you’re thinking about going to the beautiful, naturally perfect Figure 8 Pools in Sydney, make sure you read this post before you go.

 I remember a work colleague back then (when I worked at a different company) show me his beaten up torso from being taken under by the waves from this hike.

-It looked like this hike was going to be a bit on the dangerous side which is why I put it off and I’m not too much of a fan to visit somewhere where hundreds of people are going to be lining up for a photo.
+It looked like this hike was going to be a bit on the dangerous side which is why we put it off and we’re not too much of a fan to visit somewhere where hundreds of people are going to be lining up for a photo.

-But because a whole year had passed and Instagram fads come and go as quickly as fast fashion changing, I thought maybe it wouldn’t be so busy now.
-And I was pretty much right…
+But because a whole year had passed and Instagram fads come and go as quickly as fast fashion changing, we thought maybe it wouldn’t be so busy now.
+And we were pretty much right…

-Here’s my video of when I went to find this special place and my 8 tips before you visit the Figure 8 Pools below.
+Here’s our video of when we went to find this special place and our 8 tips before you visit the Figure 8 Pools below.

-We went when the tide was at its lowest in the morning, so we had to calculate how long it was going to take for the following;
+We arrived when the tide was at its lowest in the morning, so we had to calculate how long it was going to take for the following;

 - How long to actually drive to the car park at Gunwarra Farm?
 For us it was just over an hour from our home in Cammeray (North Sydney).